kevvrites/kevvrites/README.md

 - Sharing my thoughts with the world

 ### 🌱 I’m currently learning ...
-- Hanabi.
-(H-Group Conventions)
 - How to enjoy life
-- Game development
+- Website development (NextJS + threeJS)

 ### Certifications ...
-- CompTIA A+ (Basic IT stuff, troubleshooting, tech specs, etc)
+- CompTIA A+
-- Lean Six Sigma Yellow Belt (no waste mentality)
+- Lean Six Sigma Yellow Belt

 ### 📫 How to reach me:
 - Twitter https://twitter.com/kevvrites